DiskusSeretide/CovidTracer/README.md

 4) Registration of a POI visit and crowd estimation.
 5) The user has the ability to state in the application if he is COVID-19 case and when it was diagnosed.
 6) The user can see if he has come in contact with a case of last 7 days.
 A list of points of interest visited by the user is displayed, including date and time, and for which a case has been recorded which:
-   a) Was at the same point as the user in a range of + -2 hours and
+     a) Was at the same point as the user in a range of +- 2 hours and
      b) has been diagnosed as a case within 7 days of the visit.
+7) The user can edit his personal info and see the detailed history of his visits and case statements he/she has made.

+# Administrator
+The administrator is not registered in the system but is created as an entity directly to the relevant database.
+When logging in, it has the following features:
+# Upload, update and delete data.
+The administrator has the ability to load POIs and traffic data.
+He/She can also update this data, whithout creating duplicate registrations.
+It can also choose to delete all data.
+# Plot statistics
+The administrator sees relevant information on one page, in tables and / or graphs depicting:
+   a.
+Total number of visits recorded.
+   b.
+Total number of reported cases.
+   c.
+Total number of visits from active cases: The visit should have taken place up to 7 days before the case diagnosis date and up to 14 days after.
+   d.
+Classification of the categories of points of interest that exist in the NW of the system, based on the total number of visits as recorded by users.
+   e.
+Classification of the categories of points of interest that exist in the NW of the system, based on the number of cases that had occurred to them, up to 7 days before date of case diagnosis and up to 14 days later.
+   f.
+Show chart by day, where:
+      i.
+A predefined range is selected (specific week or specific month). ii.
+The possibility of displaying one or more of them is selected with a filter below:
+         1. The number of visits reported by users for each day.
+         2. The number of visits from diagnosed cases for each day
+   g.
+Display chart by hour, where:
+   i.
+A specific date is selected ii.
+The ability to display one or more of the following is selected with a filter:
+      1. The change in the number of visits per hour.
+      2. The change in the number of visits from a reported case per hour